cocos/cocos-docs/en/cocos-service/agc-remote.md

 `getMergedAll(): any`

 Returns all values obtained after the combination of the default values and values in Remote Configuration.
+If they have a same Key, the values in Remote Configuration is preferred.

 **Example**: